ishanbakshi91/Project-ML/README.md

 ## Problem Statement

-### The purposes of this data is to look into the different features to observe their relationship, ML model based on several features of individual such as age, physical/family condition and location against their existing medical expense to be used for predicting future medical expenses of individuals that help medical insurance to make decision on charging the premium.
+### The purpose of this data is to examine the different features to observe their relationship.
+The ML model is based on several features of individuals, such as age, physical/family condition, and location, against their existing medical expenses to predict future medical expenses of individuals.
+This helps the medical insurance company decide to charge the premium.

+---

+### Project Building

+- Upload the data in Database
+- Data Ingestion
+- Data Validation
+- Data Transformation
+- Model Traning
+- Model Analysis & Valididation
+- Model Deployment

-## Tech Stack used:
+### Tech Stack used:

-Python Modular Coding
+- Python Modular Coding
-Machine Learning
+- Machine Learning
-MongoDB Database
+- MongoDB Database
-AWS Cloud
+- AWS Cloud
-Apache
+- Apache
-Docker
+- Docker
-Grafana
+- Grafana
-DVC
+- DVC
-MLFLOW
+- MLFLOW